xeroxinteractive/embedded-html-component-template/README.md

 * Javascript should be wrapped in a [Self Invoking Anonymous Function](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/js/core.js#L1) to prevent pollution of the global scope.
 Ideally initialization should be constrained to a [single method](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/js/core.js#L5) meaning if we need to defer Initialization during integration we can do so easily from a [single point](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/js/core.js#L9).
 Also javascript should be written to [strict standards](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/js/core.js#L2) to force development standards.
 * Although we are currently referencing jQuery 1.10.2 you should avoid tying yourself to the 1.* branch as we will be upgrading to jQuery 2.* sometime soon.
 * Must be responsive
 * Ideally should render even if javascript is disabled to provide better perceived performance.
-Javascript is the [last thing we execute in the page](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/index.html#L21), meaning if your component relies on it to render it will be the last thing to be displayed
+Javascript is the last thing we execute in the page, meaning if your component relies on it to render it will be the last thing to be displayed
 * Wherever possible CSS animations should be used over javascript animations for improved device performance.
-* You do not need to worry about concating or minification of CSS or Javascript, our tooling will do that on the fly.
-However all css and javascript must be compiled for delivery
 * Ideally gulp / grunt processes should be used.
 * Paths to local files should be relative and they will be converted to be Drupal compatible during the `gulp dist` process